How to Improve the Look of Your Home With Your Garage Door

-For the most experienced, friendly and efficient garage door repair and maintenance services throughout the Bend, OR, area, rely on the professionals at Blankenship Garage Doors.
+For the most experienced, friendly and efficient garage door repair and maintenance services throughout the Central Oregon area, rely on the professionals at Blankenship Garage Doors.
 We have over 20 years of garage door servicing experience and are dedicated to providing all of our local customers with the most reliable, affordable and personalized repair solutions.
 Schedule garage door repair services today by completing our online service request form or call 541-383-2658 to speak to a team member.

 Can I Replace a Damaged Panel of My Garage Door?

 Early one morning, you’re running late for work and didn’t have time to make any coffee before leaving.
 Quickly getting into the car and throwing the car into reverse, you lose your train of thought for a moment and back the car right into your garage door.
 Once you gather your thoughts and retreat to safety, you may wonder how you should attempt to fix the garage door.

 Your garage door is one of the most important features of your home.
 The door provides protection for stored items and facilitates safe entry, so having your door quickly repaired after experiencing damage is crucial.
 Restoring your garage door to its pristine and sturdy condition after an impact or other incident is simple depending on the damage to your door.
 Most damages occur on the bottom panels of garage doors and can be easily fixed by replacing the garage door panels.

 How to Know When to Replace Garage Door Panels